Key dates and advice to help small businesses get ready for end of financial year

 1. Finalise your accounts

-• Review the debtors’ accounts as of 31 March.
-Consider the possibility of writing off any bad debts in order to make them an expense at the end of the year.
+• Examine debtors at the time of 31 March, and think about the possibility of writing off any bad debts so that they can be counted as an expense at the end of the year.

-• Reconcile your bank accounts , and check they match the balances from your bank statements.
+• Check your bank accounts to ensure they are reconciled and verify that they are in line with the balances from your bank statements.

-• Make a profit and loss statement in order to determine how much annual profits your business earned.
+• Prepare your profit and loss statement to work out how much profits your company made annually.

-• Assess information obtained during EOFY to assess the current financial condition of your company.
+• Review the information you have that you have collected during EOFY to review the current financial condition of your company.

-• Request your payroll provider to supply EOFY information as early as possible so that it can be reviewed.
+• Request your payroll provider to provide EOFY data as early as possible to allow it to be analysed.

-• Access Inland Revenue records, including PAYE tax responsibilities and any KiwiSaver requirements for the employees.
+• Access to Inland Revenue documents, including PAYE tax responsibilities and any KiwiSaver obligation for workers.

-• Change your employer’s superannuation tax (ESCT) rates*, with the tax rate varying for each employee based on their salary and length of employment.
+• Change your employer’s superannuation tax (ESCT) rates*, with the rates dependent on their salary and the length of service.

-*For KiwiSaver businesses, they have to pay ESCT on mandatory contribution from employers of up to 3 per cent but not on contributions deducted from the wages of employees.
+*For KiwiSaver companies, they must pay ESCT on mandatory employer contributions of 3%, but not on contributions taken out of the wages of employees.

 5. Maximise your tax refunds

-• Track expenses and asset purchases in the course of the year, and the cost of improvements or maintenance in order to claim any refunds from EOFY.
+• Keep track of all expenditures and asset purchases in the course of the year, and expenses for improvements or maintenance in order to claim any refunds from EOFY.

-• Think about disposing of stock that is no longer needed since provisions for obsolete stock or write-downs on stock aren’t typically allowed as tax deductions.
+• Think about disposing of stock that is no longer needed, as provisions for obsolete stock or stock write-downs are not generally allowed as tax deductions.

-• It is recommended to pay within 63 days after 31 March to get an employee-related expense deduction such as bonuses, holiday pay, and long-service leave.
+• It is recommended to pay within 63-days after 31 March, to receive the benefit of a deduction for expenses related to employees like bonuses, holiday pay, and long-service leave.

-• If your income is substantially higher than what you earned last year, think about making an additional provisional tax payment to ensure that your tax payment is aligned with turnover.
+• If your income is higher than what you earned last year, consider making an additional tax provisional payment to make sure your tax payments are aligned with turnover.

 6. Keep business and personal finances Separately

-You generally don’t get tax deductions for personal expenses; only company expenses.
-But you might be racking up unnecessary compliance costs in the event that your accountant needs to split up what’s tax deductible and what’s not.
+You generally don’t get tax deductions for personal expenditure; it’s only your business expenses.
+However, you may be racking up unnecessary compliance costs in the event that your accountant needs to separate what’s tax-deductible and what’s not.

 Some key 2021 tax dates

-• 7 May 2021 - final installment of the tax proviso for the 2020 financial year and the last opportunity to make tax provisional voluntary payments.
+• 7 May 2021 - final provisional tax instalment due for the fiscal year 2020 and the last opportunity to make voluntary tax payments.

-Notice: Some dates may vary from the official deadline, such as when the due date occurs on a weekend, or a public holiday.
+Notice: Some dates may differ from the official deadline, for instance if a due date falls on a weekend or public holiday.

 Brisbane Unsecured Business Loans Services